 The region is a prime location for industries looking to source the best of the best for their gourmet, premium food products, given recent innovation in organic cocoa plantations, diverse tropical crops and a global trend for sustainable agriculture and carbon neutral cultivation.
 As the port of connection with the Eastern seaboards of the Americas and Europe, the port has received a $1 billion investment in state-of-the-art infrastructure where 80% of the countries exports and imports take place.

-The Caribbean Economic Zone looks to boost the region's economy supporting productive activities with high potential for generating growth opportunities: agroindustrial, tourism and logistics.
+The Development Agency of the Caribbean looks to boost the region's economy supporting productive activities with high potential for generating growth opportunities: agroindustrial, tourism and logistics.
 The Turrialba Development Agency also aims to support the establishment of new companies by facilitating their installation and post-establishment processes in the region

 The southern region of Costa Rica can be reached through the Inter-American highway (route 2) which connects it with the Great Metropolitan Area, as well as route 34 linking the region through the Pacific coast.
 Both routes allow access all the way to the Panama boarder.
 Perez Zeledon is the main gateway and distribution center with a population of over 144 thousand people.
 Though its natural economy is heavily related to agribusiness and food processing, Perez Zeledon also nurtures a growing cluster of IT and software development companies that provide outsourcing and support for captive services operations.
 The Southern Pacific zone, which includes Golfito, Osa, Coto Brus, Corredores and Buenos Aires is a natural laboratory for research and development due to its climate conditions.